Kilde doubles up with a downhill victory in Val Gardena/Gröden

 Behind Kilde, Ryan Cochran-Siegle surprisingly finished in second place.
 The 28-year-old US American lost only 22 hundredths to the Norwegian and thus climbed onto a World Cup podium for the first time in his career.
 Previously, Cochran-Siegle's best result in the World Cup was a fifth place in the Alpine Combined in Bormio 2019.
 The podium was completed by Switzerland's Beat Feuz - for last year's winner of the downhill crystal globe, it was the third top-three finish in Val Gardena/Gröden.

 Italians are trailing behind

 Fourth place was tied by Kjetil Jansrud of Norway and U.S. skier Bryce Bennett, 62 hundredths behind.
-Co-favorite and Val Gardena/Gröden specialist Jansrud thus just missed his eleventh podium on the Saslong.
+Co-favorite and Val Gardena/Gröden specialist Jansrud thus just missed his twelfth podium on the Saslong.
 Behind the duo, the winner of the first downhill training, Jared Goldberg from the USA, finished in sixth place.

 Italy's speed specialists had to settle for minor roles in their home race.
 As the best local athlete, Dominik Paris finished in 15th place.
 In addition to Paris, only one other Italian collected World Cup points with veteran Christof Innerhofer finishing in 28th place.
 The third South Tyrolean in the bunch, Florian Schieder did not get closer than 48th place.